pytorch/torchchat/README.md

 ## Running via PyTorch / Python

+The simplest way to run a model in PyTorch is via [eager execution](https://pytorch.org/blog/optimizing-production-pytorch-performance-with-graph-transformations/).
+This is the default execution mode for both PyTorch and torchchat.
+It performs inference without creating exporting artifacts or using a separate runner.

+The model used for inference can also be configured and tailored to specific needs (compilation, quantization, etc.).
+See the [customization guide](docs/model_customization.md) for the options supported by torchchat.

 > [!TIP]
 > For more information about these commands, please refer to the `--help` menu.